-- 4.1.
+4.1.
 Extension of Appointment: At the end of the period set forth in the offer letter, the appointment may be eligible for extension based on satisfactory performance, the existence of funding, programmatic need, and continuing visa eligibility (for international scholars).
 The Faculty Mentor and Postdoc Fellow may agree to extend the Postdoc Fellow appointment beyond the term defined in the initial offer letter.
 However, the appointment is not to exceed four years, unless an extension is granted.
-In the case of an extension beyond four years, the Faculty Mentor shall submit a written request for approval to the VPR days prior to the end of the appointment.
+In the case of an extension beyond four years, the Faculty Mentor shall submit a written request for approval to the VPR 60 days prior to the end of the appointment.
 Appointments may be extended on a yearly basis and will be reviewed annually by the VPR, up to six years total.
 In exceptional cases, the appointment may be extended beyond the six-year limit, which is inclusive of postdoctoral experience at another institution.
-The Faculty Mentor and Postdoc Fellow are encouraged to hold regular, on-going conversations about the Postdoc Fellow's transition out of the appointment. - 4.2 Termination of Appointment: The appointment may be terminated when the Postdoc Fellow is found to have violated the expectations detailed in the policy, when there are significant and documented performance issues that negatively impact department operations, when funding support for the appointment ends, or by mutual agreement between the Postdoc Fellow and the Faculty Mentor.
+The Faculty Mentor and Postdoc Fellow are encouraged to hold regular, on-going conversations about the Postdoc Fellow's transition out of the appointment.

+4.2 Termination of Appointment: The appointment may be terminated by mutual agreement between the Postdoc Fellow and Faculty Mentor, when the Postdoc Fellow is found to have violated the expectations detailed in the policy, or when funding support for the appointment ends.

-In such instances, the Faculty Mentor shall consult with the Department Chair.
-If the department Chair agrees that the Postdoc Fellow's appointment should be terminated, the Chair will notify the VPR, and Human Resources.
+If during the appointment the Postdoc Fellow is found to have violated the expectations detailed in this policy, the University may terminate the appointment.
+In such instances, the Faculty Mentor shall consult with the Department Chair, the VPR, and Human Resources.
 These early terminations will be considered on a case-to-case basis.
-If the early termination is approved, Human Resources will issue a written dismissal notice to the Postdoc Fellow.
+In the event of early termination, a written dismissal notice shall be issued to the Postdoc Fellow.

-In instances where funding support for the appointment ends, the University may terminate a Postdoc Fellow appointment.
+In instances where funding support for the appointment ends, the University may terminate a Postdoc Fellow appointment with 60 days written notice from the Faculty Mentor to the Postdoc Fellow.
 Finally, in instances of resignation, a Postdoc Fellow is expected to provide at least 30 days written notice to the Faculty Mentor.